-9 reasons why indoor cycling was already awesome before COVID-19
+9 reasons why indoor cycling is awesome

 Indoor cycling has become more important because the coronavirus can’t stop us from having awesome rides.
 The roads are very busy, so we appreciate our indoor bike more than ever before.
 But this virus will disappear one day, and we know indoor cycling won’t.
 We will give you 9 reasons why.

 Every cyclist loves a bit of tension, but traffic accidents are not what we have in mind.
 The numbers from the United States are shocking to us: 857 cyclists were killed in 2018, and that’s 6.3 percent higher than the year before, according to the U.S. National Transportation Safety Board.
 In the US it has become more dangerous in crowded cities so, because of urbanization, indoor cycling becomes more and more interesting.

 While we are blessed with cycling paths in the Netherlands, it can be dangerous here, too.
 Eenvandaag.nl: “The number of cyclists who end up in the emergency room has more than doubled in four years.
 In 2014, more than 5,000 cyclists ended up in the emergency room after an accident.
 In 2010 there were still 2,000.
 According to research conducted by VeiligheidNL.”

 Reason 2: Home is where the bad weather isn’t

 Too much rain and wind are perfect reasons to give your outdoor bike a break and too much sun can also be very unhealthy.
 To avoid sunburn and prevent damage to your skin, it’s better to avoid too much sun.